 - Institute action to achieve their goals and meet their interests/expectations

 At the same time, case managers apply:

 - Relevant state and federal laws

-- Ethical principles and standards such as the CCMC’s Code of Professional Conduct for Case Managers with Standards, Rules, Procedures, and Penalties (CCMC, 2009), which applies to persons holding the CCM® credential
+- Ethical principles and standards such as the CCMC’s Code of Professional Conduct for Case Managers with Standards, Rules, Procedures, and Penalties (CCMC, 2015), which applies to persons holding the CCM® credential

 - Accreditation and regulatory standards

-- Standards of care and practice such as the CMSA Standards of Practice for Case Management (CMSA, 2010)
+- Standards of care and practice such as the CMSA Standards of Practice for Case Management (CMSA, 2016)

-- Evidence-based practice guidelines
+- Evidence-based care or practice guidelines

 And at every phase of the Case Management Process, case managers provide vital documentation.

 Before looking more closely at the phases of the Case Management Process, first consider what triggers the process.
 You begin with the identification of a client.
 Without a client found to be in need of case management services, you have no need to launch the Case Management Process.